 For those who might be interested in the clinical fine print, we’ve broken down each section of the research paper below.

-Family-Based Treatment (FBT), for young people, empowers families to help their loved ones through recovery at home – traditionally with a therapist.
+Family-based treatment (FBT), the leading evidence-based treatment for young people, empowers families to help their loved ones through recovery at home – traditionally with a therapist.

-Equip’s to include a dedicated five-person care team including a therapist, physician, dietitian, family mentor, and peer mentor.
+Equip’s treatment model builds upon FBT to include a dedicated five-person care team including a therapist, physician, dietitian, family mentor, and peer mentor.

 - All study participants were Equip patients who were in treatment between September 2020 and August 2021